ssfsx17/ffpnp/Jobs/JobDetails/DarkKnight.md

 - Attack
 - Defend
 - Charge
-- Taunt - The next enemy must do a normal attack against you.
+- Taunt (Single) - The targeted enemy spend its next action doing a normal attack against you.
 This attempt uses Accuracy and is opposed by Evasion.
 - Dark Sword
 - Item